WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](http://wptravel.io/category/wp-travel-release/).

 == Changelog ==

+= 4.4.4 =
+Release Date: 7th January, 2021

+Enhancement:
+* Added option to draft/delete expired trips.
+* Added support for WP Rocket plugin to disable caching on WP Travel checkout page.

+Tweaks:
+* Enable Multiple Travelers moved to Checkout option from Trip option.
+* Removed cart Page option.

+Fixes:
+* Fixed, call_user_func_array() expects parameter 1 to be a valid callback, function 'save' not found or invalid function name.

+= 4.4.3 =
+Release Date: 31st December, 2020

+Tweaks:
+* WP Travel upsell message, terms and link is updated.
+* 'Cart & Checkout' label changed to 'Checkout' in admin settings.

+= 4.4.2 =
+Release Date: 30th December, 2020

+Fixes:
+* Fixed trip booking sort by Contact name not working.
+* Trip facts error displaying on trip edit fact section is fixed.

+Tweaks:
+* add method of cart class parameters updated.
+First parameter type casting is changed to array from number consisting all required attributes in the array.
+* Code split & cleanup for the booking process and email after booking is saved.

+= 4.4.1 =
+Release Date: 16th December 2020

+Fixes:
+* Trip Facts not displaying on frontend, mismatch value is fixed.
+* WP Travel Settings license tab layout issue is fixed.

+= 4.4.0 =
+Release Date: 11th December 2020

+Fixes:
+* License Activation on a renewal is fixed.
+* Fixed Dashboard page is not selectable from admin settings.
+When we change the dashboard page option it will change the checkout page option in admin settings.
+* Trip facts not displaying on single itinerary page after migration from older version of WP Travel to v4 is fixed.

+Tweaks:
+* Added Enable/Disable all payment gateway option in the settings.
+* License term updated.
+We have updated our premium license to Freemius from Themepalace.

+Deprecated
+* Function `wp_travel_is_enable_sale_price` and `wp_travel_is_enable_sale` is deprecated use `WP_Travel_Helpers_Trips::is_sale_enabled()` instead of these 2 functions.
+* Function `wp_travel_is_trip_price_tax_enabled` is deprecated use `WP_Travel_Helpers_Trips::is_tax_enabled()` instead of.
+* Function `wp_travel_is_taxable` is deprecated use `WP_Travel_Helpers_Trips::get_tax_rate()` instead of.
+* Function `wp_travel_get_price` is deprecated use `WP_Travel_Helpers_Trips::get_price()` instead of.
+* Function `wp_travel_get_actual_trip_price` is deprecated use `WP_Travel_Helpers_Trips::get_price()` instead of.
+* Function `wp_travel_get_trip_sale_price` is deprecated use `WP_Travel_Helpers_Trips::get_price()` instead of.
+* Function `wp_travel_get_trip_price` is deprecated use `WP_Travel_Helpers_Trips::get_price()` instead of.
+* Function `wp_travel_get_min_price_key` is deprecated.
+* Function `wp_travel_get_booking_form` is deprecated.
+* Function `wp_travel_booking_form_fields` is deprecated.
+* Function `wp_travel_build_post_tree` is deprecated.
+* Function `wp_travel_get_post_hierarchy_dropdown` is deprecated.
+* Action Hook `wp_travel_update_trip_inventory_values` is deprecated use `wp_travel_trip_inventory` instead of.
+* Action Hook `wp_travel_booking_princing_options_list` is deprecated use `wp_travel_booking_default_princing_list` instead of.
+* Action Hook `wp_travel_booking_departure_date_list` is deprecated use `wp_travel_booking_fixed_departure_list` instead of.

+= 4.3.4 =
+Release Date: 11th November, 2020

+Fixes:
+* Payment status and Payment mode on booking page fixes for partial payment.
+* Strings (No Trip Type, No Activities, No size limit) added in `'wp_travel_get_strings'` function.
+* Discount not being applied after adding coupon code is now fixed.
+* Partial payment range control not functioning properly while click and drag control.

+Enhancements:
+* Coupon code email tag `'{booking_coupon_code}'` has been added.

+= 4.3.3 =
+Release Date: 5th November, 2020

+Enhancements:
+* Added Option to create customer account while booking.
+* Added Trip Itinerary sort by trip name in the itinerary listing page.

+Fixes:
+* Required for all traveler fields in checkout page option has been fixed.
+* Settings page editor code view mode layout issue fixed.
+* Undefined index notice for the following: facts, bank_deposites, premium_addons_data are fixed.
+* Fixed issue related to required for all travelers enabled from Field Editor.
+* Updated label to `Trip Code` from `Trip Codes` in single Trip page featured section.
+* Removed settings `Trip Dates Calendar View`

+= 4.3.2 =
+Release Date: 3rd November, 2020

+Fixes:
+* Added filter `'wp_travel_show_pricing_label_on_name'` to remove pricing name in cart item label.
+* Multiple travellers fields not being added or removed while updating the pax in checkout page has been fixed.
+* Blank contact name on WP Travel Dashboard Widget has been fixed.

+Enhancements:
+* Trip Code column added on WP Travel Dashboard Widget.
+* Cart page bypass to checkout page even skip cart page is not enabled in settings.
+User can disable this bypass by enabling cart page via this `'wp_travel_filter_is_enabled_cart_page'` filter.
+* Trip Time now can be added using `'{booking_selected_time}'` in the email template.
+In order to work this email tag, [WP Travel Utilities](https://wptravel.io/downloads/wp-travel-utilities/) must be activated.

+= 4.3.1 =
+Release Date: 22nd October, 2020
+Enhancements:
+* Compatibility added for Cut off time which allows the user to define the time for disabling the booking process of the trip.
+Fixes:
+* Broken settings link updated in notices.

+= 4.3.0 =
+Release Date: 15th October, 2020

+Enhancements:
+* WP Travel Admin settings updated to WordPress Block Layout.
+Similarly, all the WP Travel related addons are now made compatible with new WP Travel Settings.
+For more info please see our v4.3 release note [here](https://wptravel.io/wp-travel-plugin--version-4-3-0-release-note/).

+= 4.2.2 =
+Release Date: 28th September, 2020

+Fixes:
+* Standard Paypal SSL Certificates updated and IPN Listener changed.
+Payment status updated to paid if the payment_status response = Pending from IPN response.
+* Filter by 'Trip Date' on WP Travel Archive page issue fixes.

+Enhancements:
+* 'Trip Code' column has been added to WP Travel Booking section.
+Now, if the trip is booked then respective trip code will be shown on 'Trip Code' column.
+And if there is custom trip code added using [WP Travel Utilities](https://wptravel.io/downloads/wp-travel-utilities/) addon then custom code will be shown instead of default.

+= 4.2.1 =
+Release Date: 22nd September, 2020

+* Compatibility tested upto WP 5.5.1.

+= 4.2.0 =
+Release Date: 15th September, 2020

+Fixes:
+* Trip fact layout issue fixed in higher resolution screen.

+Enhancements:
+* Added  attribute type="activity" in the shortcode [wp_travel_itineraries type="activity"] to display trips based on activities.
+* Allow to add the email tags {sitename}, {itinerary_link}, {itinerary_title} etc in email subject like in email body.

+= 4.1.4 =
+Release Date: 31st August, 2020

+Fixes:
+* Price per group is treated as price per person in case of trip duration with price per group.
+* Undefined index 'title' issued fixed in case of no title in search widget.
+* Trip Extras is not being fully listed in the trip page as per we selected in the admin.

+= 4.1.3 =
+Release Date: 25th August, 2020

+Fixes:
+* Trip not showing in the archive page listing after updating trip.
+* Style updated for cart icon on checkout page load.
+Made icon size smaller.
+* Fixed Trip single page shows error after selecting date.
+* Fixed Sale price and offer text not being displayed even trip has sale price enabled.
+* Datepicker circle selected mark removed in recurring months.

+= 4.1.2 =
+Release Date: 22nd August, 2020

+Fixes:
+* Readme file updated with contributers.

+= 4.1.1 =
+Release Date: 13th August, 2020

+Fixes:
+* Missing build directory added.

 = 4.1.0 =
 Release Date: 12th August, 2020